SaboTaj22/startup/README.md

 - Restricts application functionality based upon authentication - Navlinks in the header cannot be accessed until you've logged in.
 This is restricted on the frontend.

 # Websocket Deliverable
-For this deliverable I used webSocket to update the votes on the frontend in realtime.
+For this deliverable I used Websockets to create a live chat in the FAQ page in realtime.
+Users can now log in, make orders, and visit the FAQ page to enter their name and ask questions.
+(If mulitple windows are pulled up you can have multiple people in the conversation.)
+The backend now listens for websocket connection, front end makes websocket connections, and data is sent over websocket connections.

 - Backend listens for WebSocket connection - done!
 - Frontend makes WebSocket connection - done!
 - Data sent over WebSocket connection - done!
-- WebSocket data displayed - All user votes display in realtime.
-I'm really proud that this is working.
-Way cool!
+- WebSocket data displayed - All user conversations display in realtime!

 [Link: notes.md](notes.md)